ericcxie/ericxie.ca/src/content/blog/shopify.md

 # Background

 As I wrap up my 4 months Software Engineering internship at Shopify, I wanted a chance to reflect on my experience and share some of the things I learned along the way.
 I worked on the Creative team where our goal was to capture the long-term brand value of Shopify.
 Some past projects that my team was involved with includes [Shopify Milestones](https://milestones.shopify.com/), [Shopify x MrBeast](https://www.shopify.com/mrbeast), and [BFCM](https://bfcm.shopify.com/) to just name a few.
-This term, my main project was to rebuild/revamp [shopify.vc](https://shopify.vc/), the main site for Shopify Ventures, our investment division.
+This term, my main project was to revamp [shopify.vc](https://shopify.vc/), the main site for Shopify Ventures, our investment division.

 # Shopify Ventures Rewrite